robertu94/libpressio_tutorial/exercises/2_comparing_compressors/README.md

 # 2. Comparing Compressors

 The goal of this part of the tutorial is to understand how write code that targets multiple compressors simultaniously.
-This section of the tutorial has examples in Python.
+This section of the tutorial has examples in Python and C++.

 In the directory, you should have the following files: